Sumankumar16/rule-engine/README.md

 3. Given a Date x, y, create a rule which will voilate a data set whose value are in range x and y.

+Note: avoiding case where it can ask for Date value shouldn't fall in range of (x,y)
 ```

 ### Possible rules for value_type as String: